 “I’m sorry to hear about your health issues.
 I’m open to changing our production plans to suit your current needs.
 Let me know what I can do to make your recovery easier.”

-“I’m sad to hear about your condition.
-We could pick this project back up once you’re well again, if you’d like.
+“I was sad to hear about your illness.
+We could pick this project back up once you’re well again if you’d like.
 Let me know what you decide, and get well soon.”

 “Thank you for letting us know about your condition.
 We hope to see you back on your feet soon.
 Until then, take your time to rest and recover.”

-When is it not appropriate to send someone “get well soon” wishes?
+When is it not appropriate to send someone “get well” wishes?

-Throughout this guide, we have highlighted the importance of the context surrounding your professional interactions.
-Now, we’d like to continue along those lines to consider when sending a get well soon message would be ill-advised.
+Throughout this guide, we have highlighted the importance of understanding the context surrounding your professional interactions.
+Now, we’d like to continue along those lines to consider when sending a “get well soon” message may be ill-advised.

 Deciding whether or not to send that message will depend on multiple factors, including: